 - Dictionary:

 - Grouping of one or more entries enclosed by curly braces {}.

 - Array:

 - List of one or more entries enclosed by square braces [].

 - Array elements are separated by commas.

 - String:

 - A character string enclosed by double quotation marks "".

 - Integer:

 - A numeric integer value.

 - Float:

 - A numeric float value.

 - Boolean:

 - A boolean value (TRUE or FALSE).

 - Threshold:

 - A threshold type (<, <=, ==, !-, >=, or >) followed by a numeric value.

-- The threshold type may also be specified using two letter abbreviations (lt, le, eq, ne, ge, gt).

-- When sample percentile thresholds of type SFP, SOP, SCP, or FBIAS are requested, MET recomputes the actual percentile that the threshold represents.
+- When percentile thresholds of type SFP, SOP, SCP, or CDP are requested for continuous filtering thresholds (cnt_thresh), wind speed thresholds (wind_thresh), or observation filtering thresholds (obs_thresh in ensemble_stat), the following special logic is applied.
+Percentile thresholds of type equality are automatically converted to percentile bins which span the values from 0 to 100.
+For example, "==CDP25" is automatically expanded to 4 percentile bins: >=CDP0&&<CDP25,>=CDP25&&<CDP50,>=CDP50&&<CDP75,>=CDP75&&<=CDP100 - When sample percentile thresholds of type SFP, SOP, SCP, or FBIAS are requested, MET recomputes the actual percentile that the threshold represents.
 If the requested percentile and actual percentile differ by more than 5%, a warning message is printed.
 This may occur when the sample size is small or the data values are not truly continuous. - When percentile thresholds of type SFP, SOP, SCP, or USP are used, the actual threshold value is appended to the FCST_THRESH and OBS_THRESH output columns.
 For example, if the 90-th percentile of the current set of forecast values is 3.5, then the requested threshold "<=SFP90" is written to the output as "<=SFP90(3.5)". - When parsing FCST_THRESH and OBS_THRESH columns, the Stat-Analysis tool ignores the actual percentile values listed in parentheses. - Piecewise-Linear Function (currently used only by MODE): - A list of (x, y) points enclosed in parenthesis (). - The (x, y) points are NOT separated by commas. - User-defined function of a single variable: - Left side is a function name followed by variable name in parenthesis. - Right side is an equation which includes basic math functions (+,-,,/), built-in functions (listed below), or other user-defined functions. - Built-in functions include: sin, cos, tan, sind, cosd, tand, asin, acos, atan, asind, acosd, atand, atan2, atan2d, arg, argd, log, exp, log10, exp10, sqrt, abs, min, max, mod, floor, ceil, step, nint, sign